Think back to the last time you were genuinely inspired.

-Nowhere is this struggle more painful than copywriting, where all our nonverbals — like eye contact, enthusiasm, pacing, and body language — are gone.
+Nowhere is this struggle more painful than writing, where all our nonverbals — like eye contact, pacing, and body language — are gone.

-Add to this the fact we’re trying to communicate passion for a particular product or service and the struggle only increases.
+Add to this trying to communicate passion for a particular product or service and the struggle only increases.

 Gathering together — literally “piling up or heaping” — a series of scattered points, descriptions, or words of praise.